Structured yet Bounded Temporal Understanding in Large Language Models: Experiment Setup

 \subsection{Measurement}

-To assess to what extent each LLM adapts to a deictic t-FoR, we analyzed the relatioship between the model-generated similarity ratings and the relative temporal distances between the moment of ``now'' and the target event.
-Specifically, we examined whether the similarity judgements from LLMs exhibit systematic variation across past, present, and future contexts, which leads to an indication that the model recognizes temporal asymmetry and understands temporal relations relative to an experiencer's perspective.

-For each timeline passage, the model outputs a similarity rating $s_{LLM}$ in the range [0.00, 1.00], representing how similar the model perceives the current moment $t_{now}$ to be to a target event $t_x$.
-Each data pair also includes a relative temporal distance $dist$, where negative values correspond to past events, zero indicates the present, and positive values correspond to future events.

-We compared the average similarity rating $s_{avg}$ for all data pairs sharing the same relative temporal distance $dist$ as follows:
+For each signed temporal distance $\Delta=i$, the mean similarity score is computed by aggregating all outputs associated with that distance:

-where $n_i$ denotes the number of data pairs at a particular temporal distance $i$.
+where $n_i$ is the total number of data pairs whose temporal distance equals $i$.

-By visualizing $s_{avg}$ against $dist$, we obtain a behavioral profile of the model's temporal understanding.
-A human-like adaptation under a deictic t-FoR is reflected in a peaked pattern centered around the present (i.e., highest similarity near $dist=0$) and a monotonic decline toward both past and future directions.
-Deviations from this pattern indicate instability or bias in how the model interprets temporal relations across shifting reference points.
+Visualizing the resulting mean similarity values as a function of temporal distance yields a characteristic response pattern that reflects the model's temporal cognition.
+Under a deictic t-FoR, it is expected to manifest as a maximum around the present reference point, with similarity gradually decresing as events move further into the past or future.
+Deviations from this pattern indicate asymmetries or instability in how the model interprets temporal relations as the deictic anchor shifts.

+Under a sequential t-FoR, a different pattern is expected as the before/after relations are symmetric with respct to temporal ordering, so that similarity scores should roughly result in a symmetric distribution centered around zero temporal distance.